Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Introduction

 \section{Introduction}

 Historically, most efforts devoted to the study of binary \bh{s} have focused on quasi-circular coalescences.
 In these systems, the \bh{s} begin gravitationally bound on approximately circular orbits, which decay through \gw{} emission until the \bh{s} merge.
 The rationale behind this emphasis is that binaries circularize as a consequence of \gw{} emission~\cite{Peters:1964zz,Hinder:2007qu} and thus ought to be quasi-circular by the time they enter the LIGO band.
-Since the first detection of \gw{s} in 2015~\cite{LIGOScientific:2016aoc}, this reasoning has been largely validated through obervations.
+Since the first detection of \gw{s} in 2015~\cite{LIGOScientific:2016aoc}, this reasoning has been largely validated through observations~\cite{LIGOScientific:2025slb}.
 However, it is thought that a small number of eccentric mergers may have been detected, likely resulting from dynamical capture in hyperbolic systems~\cite{Gamba:2021gap, Gayathri:2020coq}.

 Hyperbolic binaries fall into three morphological categories: they either merge, scatter, or undergo a zoom-whirl, where the \bh{s} perform a series of small and large orbits prior to merging.
-The physics of hyperbolic encounters, i.e., the interaction of scattering \bh{s} is particularly interesting in light of upcoming \gw{} experiments.
-They are expected to be detectable by third generation detectors~\cite{Mukherjee:2020hnm,Garcia-Bellido:2021jlq,Kerachian:2023gsa}, such as the Cosmic Explorer~\cite{Reitze:2019iox,Evans:2021gyd}, Einstein Telescope~\cite{Punturo:2010zz,ET:2025xjr}, and LISA~\cite{LISAConsortiumWaveformWorkingGroup:2023arg,LISA:2022yao}.
-They may even be found with current ground-based instruments~\cite{ Kocsis:2006hq, Mukherjee:2020hnm,LIGOScientific:2014pky,Morras:2021atg,Bini:2023gaj}, given improved data analysis.
+The physics of hyperbolic encounters (i.e. the interaction of scattering \bh{s}) is particularly interesting in light of upcoming \gw{} experiments.
+These encounters are expected to be found by third generation detectors~\cite{Mukherjee:2020hnm,Garcia-Bellido:2021jlq,Kerachian:2023gsa}, such as the Cosmic Explorer~\cite{Reitze:2019iox,Evans:2021gyd}, Einstein Telescope~\cite{Punturo:2010zz,ET:2025xjr}, and LISA~\cite{LISAConsortiumWaveformWorkingGroup:2023arg,LISA:2022yao}.
+They may even be detectable with current ground-based instruments~\cite{ Kocsis:2006hq, Mukherjee:2020hnm,LIGOScientific:2014pky,Morras:2021atg,Bini:2023gaj}, given improved data analysis.